plone/training/docs/effective-volto/addons/how-an-add-on-works.md

 `zcml` section of zc.buildout.
 ```

+By including the addon name in the `addons` key, the addon's default export
+function is executed, being passed the Volto configuration registry.
+In that
+function, the addon can customize the registry.
+The function needs to return
+the `config` (Volto configuration registry) object, so that it's passed further
+along to the other addons.

 ### Loading a Volto Add-on options configuration

 Some addons might choose to allow the Volto project to selectively load some of